photopea/UNN.js/README.md

 # UNN.js
 Deep Learning in Javascript.
 Alternative to ConvNetJS, that is 4x faster.

-UNN lets you generate, train and test artifficial neural networks.
+UNN lets you generate, train and test artificial neural networks.
 It can also load existing models from ConvNetJS (.json) and Caffe (.caffemodel).
 It consists of two files:

 * `UNN` - main tools for training and testing
 * `UNN.util` - UNN utilities, contains parsers for other formats